pedropaulofb/laderr/documentation/specification.md

 exploits = ["malware"]
 ```

 Capabilities and vulnerabilities define the operational characteristics of assets, influencing how resilience mechanisms interact with threats in a LaDeRR specification.
+The LaDeRR Engine automatically determines resilience relations, meaning explicit declarations of resilience-related attributes are optional when using the system.

 ### 4.4 Resilience